BasicPrimitives/javascript/samples/FirstOrganizationalChart.md

 ## PDFKit

-Basic Primitives library provides plugins for [PDFkit](www.PDFkit.org) (MIT License) - it is JavaScript PDF generation library for NodeJS and client side rendering in browser.
+Basic Primitives library provides plugins for [PDFkit](www.PDFkit.org) (MIT License) - it is JavaScript PDF generation library for NodeJS and client-side rendering in browser.

-PDFKit library provides the most complete experience for rendering documents in PDF format.
-Basic Primitives library has two plugins for PDFkit to render Diagrams on PDF page:
+PDFKit library provides the complete experience for rendering documents in PDF format.
+Basic Primitives library has two plugins for PDFkit to generate Diagrams on PDF page:
 * OrgDiagramPdfkit - Organizational Chart PDFkit Plugin
 * FamDiagramPdfkit - Family Diagram PDFkit Plugin

-Basically PDFkit Plugins are stand alone products, they share many API options with Basic Primitives Controls, but they are completely deprived of interactivity and their rendering engine uses PDFkit's library vector graphics capabilities, see PDFkit site for reference.
+PDFkit Plugins are stand-alone products.
+They share many API options with Basic Primitives Controls, but they don't have any interactivity, and their rendering engine uses PDFkit's library vector graphics capabilities, see PDFkit site for reference.

-The following example is minimal code needed to create new empty PDF file on client side in browser using PDFkit library
+The following example is a minimal code needed to create a new empty PDF file on the browser's client-side using the PDFkit library.

 ```JavaScript
 const PDFDocument = require('pdfkit');